 The major credit card issuers have been upping their game when it comes to credit cards lately, and in particular business credit cards, which in the past weren’t generally as lucrative as personal cards.

 At the moment Capital One has two especially great welcome bonuses on business cards.
-A few days ago I wrote a detailed review of the Capital One® Spark® Miles for Business, which now earns points that can be transferred to airline loyalty programs, and which has a welcome bonus of up to 200,000 Spark miles.
+A few days ago I wrote a detailed review of the Capital One® Spark® Miles for Business, which now earns points that can be transferred to airline loyalty programs.

 Let’s take a closer look at the card:

 The Capital One Spark Cash has a $95 annual fee, though it’s waived for the first year.

 The Capital One Spark Cash offers unlimited 2% cash back.
 It’s that simple, there aren’t really any catches.

 You can get your cash back either in the form of a statement credit or a check.
 If you want you can set up an automatic redemption preference, with the choice between being paid out at the same time each calendar year, or being paid out when you reach a specific threshold.
 Or you can just redeem as you go.